CoCoLabErica/LIWC2015/README.md

 For example, ["LIWC2015 counts red-shirted as two words (since it is not in the LIWC dictionary), and ex-boyfriend as a single word since it is in the dictionary."](https://www.liwc.app/static/documents/LIWC2015%20Manual%20-%20Operation.pdf) rather than pre-defined splitting all or none of the hyphenated words (i.e., `split_hyphens = TRUE` or `split_hyphens = FALSE`).

-In general, LIWC2015 will check if the word is in the LIWC dictionary before splitting, such as :( will not be split as : and ( before it is in the LIWC dictionary (Informal and Netspeak categories).
-Therefore, punctuation should not be pre-definedd as removed all or none (i.e., `remove_punct = TRUE` or`remove_punct = FALSE`).
+In general, LIWC2015 will check if the word is in the LIWC dictionary before splitting, such as :( will not be split as : and ( because it is in the LIWC dictionary (Affect, Negemo, Informal and Netspeak categories).
+Therefore, punctuation should not be pre-defined as removed all or none (i.e., `remove_punct = TRUE` or`remove_punct = FALSE`).

 ### Remark
 `liwc2015()` is created for studying and comparing `LIWCalike()` and the LIWC2015 software, this program is not a replacement of the LIWC2015 software.
 LIWC created by [Professor James Pennebaker](https://scholar.google.com/citations?user=KYOCMe0AAAAJ&hl=en) is a very comprehensive computerized text analysis tool.
 To get the complete feature and the latest LIWC (currently LIWC-22), purchase the LIWC software at <https://www.liwc.app/>.